Music Note

-Music Note (born February 5, 2005 in Kentucky) is retired American Thoroughbred racehorse who was a five-time Grade I stakes winner.
+Music Note (born February 5, 2005, in Kentucky) is retired American Thoroughbred racehorse who was a five-time Grade I stakes winner.
 At age three, she won the Gazelle, Mother Goose and Coaching Club American Oaks, then finished third to Zenyatta in the Breeders' Cup Ladies Classic.
-In 2009, he won the Ballerina and Beldame Stakes, the again finished third in the Ladies Classic.
+In 2009, she won the Ballerina and Beldame Stakes, the again finished third in the Ladies Classic.
 She finished with career earnings of over $1.6 million.

 Background

 Music Note is a bay mare who was bred in Kentucky by Gainsborough Farm, the American breeding arm of Godolphin Racing.
 She raced for Godolphin and was originally trained by Tom Albertrani before being switched to Saeed bin Suroor in 2008.
 She was sired by A.P.
 Indy, who was the 1991 American Horse of the Year and subsequently a leading sire.
 She was produced by the unraced mare Note Musicale, who was by leading Irish stallion Sadler's Wells and out of champion It's In the Air.
 Note Musicale also produced French classic winner Musical Chimes.